 - 1. Are subject to the housing regulations as stated in University Housing Policy. - May utilize the facilities of the Olin Health Center.
-Information on services available and the charges made may be obtained at the Olin Health Center.
-May purchase football, basketball, and/or hockey season tickets for themselves - May purchase football, basketball, and/or hockey season tickets for themselves and their spouses at 50 percent of the public rate. - .
+Information on services available and the charges made may be obtained at the Olin Health Center. - May purchase football, basketball, and/or hockey season tickets for themselves and their spouses at 50 percent of the public rate. - 4.
 Are eligible for free admission to other regularly scheduled athletic events. - Are eligible for student discounts on series tickets to professional performing arts events at the Wharton Center for Performing Arts. - 6.
 Are eligible to purchase one guest ticket to professional performing arts events at the Wharton Center for Performing Arts.
 One validated student ID card must be presented with every two student-rate tickets when attending a performance.